RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Shipton Anderson and Co v Weil Brothers and Co [1912] 1 KB 574
       - Purchaser ordered 4,950 imperial tons of wheat (5,029 metric tons).
       - Seller delivered 5,029.025 metric tons of wheat.
-      - ‘Now the excess quantity is trifling, so trifling that it is quite impossible to suppose that any business man would regard it as in any way affecting the substance of the contract or as making the contract any the more or any the less an advantageous contract to enter into.
+      - 'Now the excess quantity is trifling, so trifling that it is quite impossible to suppose that any business man would regard it as in any way affecting the substance of the contract or as making the contract any the more or any the less an advantageous contract to enter into.
   - SUBSTANTIAL PERFORMANCE def
     - Requirement for exact performance can lead to harsh outcomes.
     - Doctrine of substantial performance:
-      -  Allows a contract to sue for payment in respect of ‘substantial’ performance;
+      -  Allows a contract to sue for payment in respect of 'substantial' performance;
       -  Customer may deduct an amount to fix minor defects and omissions.
     - Hoenig v Isaacs [1952] 2 All ER 176
       - Hoenig hire Isaacs to decorate his flat for £750.
-      - Hoenig was obliged to pay ‘as the work proceeds, and balance on completion’.
+      - Hoenig was obliged to pay 'as the work proceeds, and balance on completion'.
       - Isaac sued for the balance on completion of work.
       - Hoenig refused to pay because a bookshelf and wardrobe door were not properly installed.
-      - ‘This case raises the familiar question: Was entire performance a condition precedent to payment?
+      - 'This case raises the familiar question: Was entire performance a condition precedent to payment?
-        - That depends on the true construction of the contract.’
+        - That depends on the true construction of the contract.'
 (180, Denning LJ)
-      - ‘It is, of course, always open to the parties by express words to make entire performance a condition precedent.’
+      - 'It is, of course, always open to the parties by express words to make entire performance a condition precedent.'
 (181, Denning LJ)
-      - ‘I think this contract should be regarded as an ordinary lump sum contract.
+      - 'I think this contract should be regarded as an ordinary lump sum contract.
 It was substantially performed.
-        - The contractor is entitled, therefore, to the contract price, less a deduction for the defects.’
+        - The contractor is entitled, therefore, to the contract price, less a deduction for the defects.'
 (181, Denning LJ)
     - SUBSTANTIAL PERFORMANCE
       - Partial perfomance
         - Customer is not required to pay.